 The first Intifada broke out when Mohamed was 16 years old.
-Most of the men and youths in the village were jailed for various charges, such as stone-throwing, and even hanging Palestinian flags.
-Mohamad’s four brothers were also locked up in the Israeli prison system.
+Most of the men and youths in the village were jailed for various charges: throwing stones or even simply hanging Palestinian flags.
+Four of Mohamad’s brothers were arrested imprisoned.

-Mohamad remembers the difficulty of daily life while most of his family was in prison.
-Every Friday, at 5 a.m, he would wait for the Red Cross to ask for help, so that he could visit his brothers on a monthly basis.
-The ride to the prison was long and hard, and included a humiliating inspection of him and his parents, after which they might not even be granted access at all.
+Mohamad remembers the difficulty of daily life while most of his family was in jail.
+Every Friday at 5am, he would wait for the Red Cross and ask for help.
+He and his family could only visit his brothers once a month, and the ride was always long and hard.
+When they arrived at the prison, he and his parents were subjected to a humiliating inspection, after which they might not be granted access at all.
 Cancellation of visits due to collective ‘punishments’ or boycotts was routine.
 For months on end, this was the Owedah family’s life.

-Together with friends from his village, Mohamad decided to resist the Occupation — not with their bodies, but in a nonviolent way, without bloodshed, without more dead friends.
-They started training themselves in nonviolent resistance against the settlement of and the home demolitions in the King’s Garden (Silwan) in the City of David.
+Together with friends from his village, Mohamad decided to resist the Occupation — not with violence, but without bloodshed, without more dead friends.
+He and his friends started training themselves in nonviolent resistance, and began protesting against the settlements and home demolitions in the King’s Garden (Silwan), in the City of David.

-Through his resistance, Mohamad was looking for the sane voice on the other side.
-He asked himself why this voice is unheard, and thought that it would benefit the nonviolent struggle.
-He started looking for a partner for this new way of life he had chosen, and he found CfP, which at the time was in its first year.
+Throughout his resistance, Mohamad was looking for the sane voice on the other side.
+He asked himself why this voice was unheard.
+He started looking for a partner in peace.
+This was when he found Combatants for Peace, at the time in its first year.

 He attended a meeting to hear about the movement and to see its activities.
 A bond was formed between Mohamed and the other the activists.
 Together with the movement he expanded the nonviolent struggle against the Occupation.